tcarleton/stagg/README.md

   time_agg = "month",               # The temporal level to aggregate daily
                                     # transformed values to.
 Current options are
                                     # "hour", day", "month", and "year".
 Note
-                                    # that "hour" is only availabel if daily_agg
+                                    # that "hour" is only available if daily_agg
                                     # is set to "none"

   degree = 3                        # The highest order of the polynomial.
 Here